 PTT Global Chemical

-We expect PTTGC's share price rally to continue in the near-term, driven by market anticipation of strong 4Q12 earnings and rising chemical spreads (brought about by seasonally high demand).
-Over the longer-term, if the global economic recovery is sustained, demand for chemicals will expand, spreads will fatten and the sector will re-rate.
-There is also scope for upside to PTTGC's long-term earnings from synergistic benefits.
-The stock currently trades at an FY13 PER of 9.7x and an FY13 EV/EBITDA of 6.2x, discounts to the regional means of 13.7x and 7.5x, respectively.
+In our view, expectations of strong earnings growth in 1Q13, fueled by a chemical spread recovery should catalyze the share price in the near-term.
+Moreover, if the global economic recovery (particularly China) were to prove sustained, demand for chemicals would expand further, pushing spreads up and prompting a valuation re-rating.
+There is also scope for upside to PTTGC's long-term earnings profile from synergistic benefits.
+The stock currently trades at an FY13 PER of 10.2x and an FY13 EV/EBITDA of 6.2x, discounts to the regional means of 26.1x and 11.1x, respectively.